What is the Difference Between Holiday Pay and Annual Leave?

 What is Annual Leave?

-2. Ensuring that when annual leave is taken it is paid out at the correct hourly rate, which might not be their standard hourly rate.
+2. Ensuring that when Annual Leave is taken it is paid out at the correct rate, which might not be the standard hourly rate.

 Keeping Track of Annual Leave Balances

-Up until an employee has worked for 12 months they don’t have annual leave.
-The minimum entitlement is 4 weeks and the leave entitlement gets added all at once - firstly after 12 months of employment, and then generally every 12 months after that.
+Up until an employee has worked for 12 months they don’t have Annual Leave.
+The minimum entitlement is 4 weeks per year and the leave entitlement gets added all at once - first after 12 months of employment, and then every 12 months after that (there are some exceptions).
 In Xero Payroll the 4 weeks is represented in hours.
-An employee who works a 40 hour week will have a 4 week annual leave accrual represented in Xero by 160 hours.
+An employee who has 40 hour week showing in their Employment Tab will have a 4 week annual leave accrual represented in Xero by 160 hours.

 Ensuring Annual Leave is paid out at the correct rate

-When an employee takes Annual Leave, the $ rate paid out is calculated on the higher of either ordinary weekly pay (OWP) or average weekly earnings over the last 52 weeks (AWE).
-If an employee has been working more hours on average than their standard hours, in Xero Payroll their hourly rate will increase above their normal hourly rate for the hours being paid out as annual leave.
+When an employee takes Annual Leave, the $ rate paid out is calculated as the higher of either Ordinary Weekly Pay (OWP) or Average Weekly Earnings (AWE) over the last 52 weeks.
+If an employee has been working more hours on average than their standard hours as shown in their Employment Tab, in Xero Payroll their hourly rate will increase above their normal hourly rate for the hours being paid out as Annual Leave.

-If the employee has been working less than their standard hours, the hourly rate annual leave is paid out at will not drop below their normal hourly rate.
+If the employee has been working less than their standard hours, the hourly rate for Annual Leave will not drop below their normal hourly rate.

 What is Holiday Pay?

-In Xero Payroll holiday pay generally accrues every pay period (weekly / fortnightly / monthly etc) generally as 8% of gross earnings ($).
+In Xero Payroll Holiday Pay generally accrues every pay period (weekly / fortnightly / monthly etc) as 8% of gross earnings ($).

 Why doesn’t Holiday Pay $ always convert into Annual Leave Days/Weeks?